 Sign up to compete using the online registration you’ll find on the racing page.
 Lake Pleasant (LP) race series begin in September and January, so to catch the series at the start you should sign up about a month in advance (or as soon as registration is available).
-You may also sign up for a single day of racing by filling out an entry and delivering it with entry fee to the race committee either on land or at the committee boat.
+You may also sign up for a single day of racing by clicking on the single-day entry button (single day entries are not eligible for series scoring).

 Get to the race course at least 15 minutes before the scheduled start of racing.
 Sail past the back of the race committee boat (RC) on starboard tack when they’re ready and check in, hailing your sail number and fleet. (“One-fifty-nine sport boat checking in,” is what I shout.)
 That ensures that they know you’re there and that they’ll score you.
 Make sure they acknowledge your hail.
 (If you leave before the end of the day of racing, sail by and check out too or call in using VHF channel 68.)